annagriffin/SQL-toolbox/instructions.md

 ## Introduction

 SQL stands for Structured Query Language and is used to handle data in relational databases.
 The data in relational databases is organized in tables with specified relations between the values and entries.
-In this toolbox you will use SQL commands and PySqlite, a python interface, to save information that you scrape from a website into a SQLite database.
+In this toolbox you will use SQL commands and PySqlite, a python interface for SQLite, to save information that you scrape from a website into a database.

 ## Get set